dome9/terraform-provider-dome9/website/docs/r/iplist.html.markdown

 ---
 layout: "dome9"
-page_title: "Check Point Cloud Guard Dome9: dome9_iplist"
+page_title: "Check Point CloudGuard Dome9: dome9_iplist"
 sidebar_current: "docs-resource-dome9-iplist"
 description: |-
-  Manages IP list.
+  Create IP lists in Dome9
 ---

 # dome9_iplist

-The IpList resource has methods to create and manage IP lists in Dome9.
+This resource is used  to create and manage IP lists in Dome9.
 IP lists are groups of IP addresses (typically in customer cloud environments), on which common actions are applied.
 For example, a Security Group could be applied to a list, instead of applying it to each IP address in the list individually.

 ## Example Usage